 It’s hardly a secret that I’m no fan of Boston Globe columnist Shirley Leung’s writing on matters political and economic.
 Which clearly reflects her belief that bringing big corporations to Boston and shovelling public money at them is the best way to improve the city’s fortunes.
 And she’s none too picky about what corporations she supports either.
 Despite recently criticizing Wayfair’s $200,000 sale to a government contractor doing business with baby concentration camps near the Mexican border, she has had no difficulty at all shamelessly flacking for companies like General Electric and Amazon.
 Both of which, as I’ve written on numerous occasions, have done far worse things to the people of the Bay State and the world than Wayfair has done to date.

-AG Healey should form independent commission to investigate the failed agreement Last week in the first installment of this two-part column, I ran through the many problems with the January 2016 deal between General Electric, the city of Boston, and the Commonwealth of Massachusetts that has now collapsed for all intents and purposes. […]
+AG Healey should form independent commission to investigate the failed agreement Last week in the first installment of this two-part column, I ran through the many problems with […]

 The official narrative and the real story Readers might feel that this should be a time for me to take a victory lap.
-The GE Boston deal that I criticized from the moment it was made public in January 2016 has crashed to Earth a bit over three years later.
-The now-failing multinational […]
+The GE Boston deal that […]

 If Mass journalists were doing their jobs, Baker would not be so popular